After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

-If you are in the process of planning or booking your trip to Norway right now then I am sooo excited for you!
-Norway is one of the most incredible countries you could visit if you are a lover of the outdoors.
-From world-class hiking and majestic fjords to unique and culture rich cities, you could easily spend years here and never get bored.
+If you are planning a trip to Norway right now then I am sooo excited for you!
+Norway is one of the most incredible countries for outdoor lovers.

 The Ultimate List of Do’s and Don’ts for Travelling in Norway